Why is my dehumidifier blowing cold air?

 The temperature of the air coming out of a dehumidifier should be about 70°F. Some of them can also do up to 90°F. If the air is not cold, there is nothing to worry about.

 Why is my dehumidifier blowing cool air?

 Check whether the appliance is set to defrost mode because then, it will only blow out cool air.
-However, when you disengage the defrost mode, the dehumidifier should start blowing warm air into the room.
+When you disengage the defrost mode, the dehumidifier should start blowing warm air into the room.
 If it continues to blow cold air, something is wrong.

 How do I stop my dehumidifier from blowing hot air?

-If the unit is blowing hot rather than warm air into the room, it is mostly dirty and it needs to be cleaned up.
+If the unit is blowing hot rather than warm air into the room, it is mostly dirty and it needs cleaning up.
 Turn it off, wait for it to cool down and then clean it.
 That should resolve the problem.

 Do dehumidifiers make the room warmer?

 If a dehumidifier is set in a small room, it will make the air warmer.
 In a large room, there might not be a noticeable change in temperature.
 If you stand close to your unit, you will feel warm air coming from the vents.